Week 3: Parting the

 In the foreground is an alluvial fan in Death Valley (note the person to the right for scale) that consists mainly of debris flow deposits that emanate from the canyon mouth at the apex of the fan.
 These deposits are fanglomerates.
 A careful look will show a fault scarp that displaces these deposits and runs parallel to the mountain front.
 This is part of the rift bounding normal fault (likely with a strike-slip component) that has caused the mountain uplift.
 The rock basin above is the source of the debris flows that mainly happen during the rare (from a human perspective) and intense rain falls that mobilize debris flows in this part of the world.

 Fanglomerate and other Death Valley rift deposits faulted against mylonitized, brecciated and chloritized (from retrograde metamorphism) basement rocks.
+This detachment is part of a metamorphic core complex.
 Note the low angle orientation and low angle truncation of the hanging wall sediments against the fault.

 Evaporite (salt deposits) that occupy the middle part of the Death Valley rift, with alluvial fan deposits across the way on the other side.